Privacy + Data Protection: Protecting Yourself + Your Clients In This New Era

 While having adequate policies and systems in place is obviously the best measure, being responsive when there is a data breach is also fundamentally important.
 There is a system of mandatory reporting of data breaches in Australia, known as the Notifiable Data Breaches (NDB) Scheme.

-The NDB Scheme required that any organisation or agency covered by the Privacy Act must notify affected individuals and the OAIC when a data breach is likely to result in serious harm to an individual whose personal information is involved.
+The NDB Scheme requires that any organisation or agency covered by the Privacy Act must notify affected individuals and the OAIC when a data breach is likely to result in serious harm to an individual whose personal information is involved.
 It was the NDB Scheme that compelled Optus, Medibank and countless other entities involved in the data breach in recent years to formally notify their customers and the OAIC immediately when the data breach occurred.
 If you would like further information on how to properly comply with the NDB Scheme contact Canny Insight for assistance.

 Privacy Tips for Individuals